 Rose powers slumping Knicks past Celtics 117-106

-New York Knicks forward Carmelo Anthony grabs a rebound over Boston Celtics center Al Horford during the first quarter of an NBA basketball game in Boston, Wednesday, Jan.
+New York Knicks guard Courtney Lee breaks up a drive to the basket by Boston Celtics forward Jaylen Brown during the first quarter of an NBA basketball game in Boston, Wednesday, Jan.
 18, 2017.
-New York Knicks forward Carmelo Anthony grabs a rebound over Boston Celtics center Al Horford during the first quarter of an NBA basketball game in Boston, Wednesday, Jan.
+Boston Celtics guard Isaiah Thomas drives to the basket against New York Knicks center Marshall Plumlee during the second quarter of an NBA basketball game in Boston, Wednesday, Jan.
 18, 2017.

 Add your comments below